JosephLiCodes/GradeGuesserAiSite/README.md

 ## About the Project

 The grade guesser AI website is a website using django that hosts a self created machine learning model to predict the grade that will be received on a users final exam.
+The model used can be found here: (https://github.com/JosephLiCodes/UCI-Grade-prediction)